-For Susan, and for many others, the integration happens as if hands were laid upon their eyes.
-The scales fall away, letting them see anew.
-This is the type of experience we celebrate when we sing, "I once was lost and now I'm found, was blind, but now I see."
+For Susan, and for many others, the integration happens as if hands are laid upon their eyes and the scales fall away, letting them see anew.
+This is the type of experience we celebrate when we sing, "I once was lost, but now am found, was blind, but now I see."